What is conduction of heat?

 In solids, atoms and molecules are packed close together.
 They continue to vibrate about their mean position.
 What happens when one of its ends is heated?
 The atoms or molecules present at that end begin to vibrate more rapidly.
-They also collide with their neighbouring atoms or molecules.
-In doing so, they pass some of their energy to neighbouring atoms or molecules during collisions with them will increase in their vibrations.
-These atoms or molecules in tern pass on a part of the energy to their neighbouring particles.
+They also collide with their neighboring atoms or molecules.
+In doing so, they pass some of their energy to neighboring atoms or molecules during collisions with them will increase in their vibrations.
+These atoms or molecules intern pass on a part of the energy to their neighboring particles.
 In this way, some heat reaches the other parts of the solids.
-This is a slow process and very small transfer of heat takes place from hot to cold parts in solids.
+This is a slow process and a very small transfer of heat takes place from hot to cold parts in solids.

 How do metals differ from non-metals in terms of conducting heat?

 Metals have free electrons.
 These free electrons move with very high velocities within the metal objects.
 They carry energy at a very fast rate from hot to cold parts of the object as they move.
 Thus, heat reaches the cold parts of the metals objects from its hard parts much more quickly than nonmetals.

 All metals are good conductors of heat.
 The substances through which heat does not conduct easily are called bad conductors or insulators.
 Wood,cork,cotton,wool,glass,rubber,etc are bad conductors or insulators.